DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-07-23-user-research-round-7-findings.md

 ---
 ## Who we spoke to

 We spoke to the 5 initial teacher training (ITT) providers and 1 teaching school hub that are participating in the Private Beta.
-These are the same organisations we spoke to in [user research round 5](/manage-school-placements/user-research-round-5-findings/) before the service went live on 13th June.
+These are the same organisations we spoke to in [user research round 5](/manage-school-placements/user-research-round-5-findings/) before the service went live on 13th June 2024.

 The research participants included: